Skip to content

 • use of closed network connection

-Check the sync status of Heimdall:
+Check the sync status of Heimdall using the following command:

 curl localhost:26657/status

-In the output, the catching_up value is:
+In the output, the catching_up value signifies the following:

 • true — the Heimdall service is syncing.